shelljs/shelljs/README.md

 + `async`: Asynchronous execution.
 If a callback is provided, it will be set to `true`, regardless of the passed value.
 + `silent`: Do not echo program output to console.
++ `shell`: A string path to the shell with which to execute the command

 Examples: